 This item includes accruals from interest on tax pre-payments.
 The other assets in the economic balance sheet are valued at the economic value.
-For reasons of proportionality, the book value of the economic balance sheet corresponds to the book value in the annual financial statements according to IFRS and amounts to kEUR 26 as of 31 December 2016.
-The accrued interest from securities are assigned in the economic balance sheet to the market value of the investments for which it is incurred and displayed in the corresponding balance sheet position of the economic balance sheet.
+For reasons of proportionality, the book value of the economic balance sheet corresponds to the book value in the annual financial statements according to IFRS and amounts to kEUR 64 as of 31 December 2018.
+The accrued interests from securities are assigned in the economic balance sheet to the market value of the investments for which it is incurred and displayed in the corresponding balance sheet position of the economic balance sheet.